Output

 }

-// outputs: converts windows to unix newlines
+// outputs: converts Windows or Mac to Unix newlines

 Custom End